Fed's Evans says hard to tie bond-buying program to jobless rate

-MADISON, Wisc., Oct 17 (Reuters) - A top Federal Reserve official known for his dovish policy views suggested on Thursday that he is uncomfortable with using a specific unemployment rate as a guideline for when the Fed should end its massive bond-buying program.
+MADISON, Wisc.
+(Reuters) - A top Federal Reserve official known for his dovish policy views suggested on Thursday that he is uncomfortable with using a specific unemployment rate as a guideline for when the Fed should end its massive bond-buying program.

 “The single real piece of information here is that the unemployment rate that we point to has been behaving in a somewhat more challenging fashion to interpret for our monetary policy choices, directions, especially for asset purchases,” Chicago Fed President Charles Evans told reporters after a speech.